FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Upgrade_Guide/Before_migrating/Before_you_start_migration.md

 ## Export Gateway objects

-While the existing version of Gateway is running, use the <span class="code">pelbase </span>command to export the objects (Sites, Applications, Models...) to an editable output file (for example, <span class="code">output\_ file</span>).
+While the existing version of Gateway is running, use the `pelbase `command to export the objects (Sites, Applications, Models...) to an editable output file (for example, `output_ file`).

-Use the <span class="code">-append</span> parameter to concatenate at the end of the file.
-When using the <span class="code">-append </span>parameter, the order in which you export the objects is important.
+Use the `-append` parameter to concatenate at the end of the file.
+When using the `-append `parameter, the order in which you export the objects is important.
 Export:

 -   User Profiles **before** Users
 -   Connection Gate Groups **before** Connection Gates